moon44432/chat2csv/README.md

 # chat2csv: Minecraft Chat Extractor
-This program extracts player chat data from Minecraft server logs, and then merge them into a clean single *.csv file.
+This program extracts chat data from Minecraft server logs, and then merge them into a clean single csv file.

 It supports four chat types:
 1. `ingame` - General in-game chat: `<{sender}> {content}`